INTRODUCTION TO FEMINIST THEORY / SENIOR SEMINAR

 A Guide to Library Resources for Gender and Women’s Studies 350 and 498

 Welcome!
 This site has been created to assist you in finding and using library resources for the topics you are researching in your senior seminar.
 Our library, one of the largest university libraries in the U.S., can be a bit overwhelming at first, but it is truly a treasure trove for scholars.
-All of the UIUC Library’s resources are available to you as you do your research, so explore, have fun, and don’t hesitate to ask questions!
+All of the Library’s resources are available as you do your research, so explore, have fun, and don’t hesitate to ask questions!

 - Women’s Studies International (1972 to date)